DawidKapka/esbebe-mobalj/README.md

 ## Reflection

 This is not our first project using Angular.
-We've done multiple projects including Angular in the past and frequently use it.
+We've done multiple projects including Angular in the past and still frequently use it.

 Angular is a Framework that uses the MVVM-Pattern.